ad-si/TaskLite/docs-source/cli/hooks.md

 }
 ```

-After execution, a called hook can print a JSON object to stdout.
+During execution, a called hook should print a result JSON object to stdout.
 All fields of the JSON are optional.

 Possible values: